 “Robert Frank shook the world with The Americans.
 The 50-year anniversary seemed like a unmissable milestone to pay homage to Frank and re-explore the relevance of his themes half a decade on.”

-Jacob Perlmutter.
-Born in 1989, Jacob Perlmutter is a photographer and filmmaker from England currently based in London.
+Jacob Perlmutter (born in 1989) is a photographer and filmmaker from England currently based in London.
 Other than what he learned at secondary school, he’s self-taught when it comes to photography.
 Jacob Perlmutter studied filmmaking at Arts University Bournemouth (AUCB).
 He’s represented by LILK Gallery, London.
 His recent project “88 days”, which is an homage to Robert Frank’s work The Americans, is available as a book.

 I never really decided to become a photographer.
 I more fell into it through my interest in visual language.
 I studied GCSE and A Level photography and the more I did, the more I loved it.
 I suppose the point that it turned from a hobby and into a profession was when I was funded by Converse to make 88 days.